An Interview with Dr. Helen Caldicott, 2019 Lifetime Achievement Award Recipient September 19, 2019

 As a paediatrician, I do this for all the world’s children, let alone the incredible beauty and diversity of nature and all living species, which I worship.

-For more information about the awards reception, where we will also honor Marylia Kelley, cofounder of Tri-Valley CAREs; Kelly Campbell and Regna Merritt, Oregon PSR chapter leaders; and the Sunrise Movement, visit psr.org/visionaryleaders.
+Read our interviews with our other Visionary Leaders Awardees Marylia Kelley, cofounder of Tri-Valley CAREs; Kelly Campbell and Regna Merritt, Oregon PSR chapter leaders; and the Sunrise Movement.